montilab/BrCaExoPDO/README.md

 ## BioRxiv Preprint

-For detailed methodology and comprehensive results, please refer to our full preprint available on [bioRxiv](https://www.biorxiv.org/)
+For detailed methodology and comprehensive results, please refer to our full preprint available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.09.13.612950v1.abstract)

 ## Abstract

-Women with obesity-driven diabetes are predisposed to more aggressive breast cancers.
-However, patient metabolic status does not currently inform clinical management.
-We previously identified plasma exosomes as functionally critical actors in intercellular communication and drivers of tumor progression.
-Here, we generated patient-derived organoids (PDOs) from breast tumor resections to model signaling within the tumor microenvironment (TME).
-Novel techniques and a short (1-week) culture preserved native tumor-infiltrating lymphocytes for the first time in breast tumor PDOs.
-After 3-day exosome treatment, we measured the impact of exosomal signaling on PDOs via single-cell RNA sequencing.
-Exosomes derived from Type 2 diabetic patient plasma significantly upregulated pathways associated with epithelial-to-mesenchymal transition, invasiveness, and cancer stemness, compared to non-diabetic exosome controls.
-Intratumoral heterogeneity and immune evasion increased in the diabetic context, consistent with enhanced tumor aggressiveness and metastatic potential of these PDOs.
-Our model of systemic metabolic dysregulation and perturbed transcriptional networks enhances understanding of dynamic interactions within the TME in obesity-driven diabetes and offers new insights into novel exosomal communication.
+Women with obesity-driven type 2 diabetes (T2D) face worse breast cancer outcomes, yet metabolic status does not fully inform current standards of care.
+We previously identified plasma exosomes as key drivers of tumor progression; however, their effect on immune cells within the tumor microenvironment (TME) remains unclear.
+Using a novel patient-derived organoid (PDO) system that preserves native tumor-infiltrating lymphocytes (TILs), we show that T2D plasma exosomes induce a 13.6-fold expansion of immunosuppressive TILs relative to nondiabetic controls.
+This immune dysfunction may promote micrometastatic survival and resistance to checkpoint blockade, a known issue in T2D cancer patients.
+Tumor-intrinsic analysis revealed a 1.5-fold increase in intratumoral heterogeneity and 2.3-fold upregulation of aggressive signaling networks.
+These findings reveal how T2D-associated metabolic dysregulation alters tumor–immune crosstalk through previously underappreciated exosomal signaling, impairing antitumor immunity and accelerating progression.
+Understanding these dynamics could inform tailored therapies for this high-risk, underserved patient population.

 ## How to Cite

 If you use any data or scripts from this repository in your research, please cite our paper as follows:
-- Ennis, C.S., Seen, M., Chen, A., Kang, H., Ilinski, A., Mahdaviani, K., Ko, N., Monti, S., and Denis, G.V., 2024.
+- Ennis, C.S., Seen, M., Chen, A., Kang, H., Ilinski, A., Mahdaviani, K., Ko, N., Monti, S., and Denis, G.V., 2025.
 Plasma exosomes from individuals with type 2 diabetes drive breast cancer aggression in patient-derived organoids. (leaving blank until submitted)